 - Google Analytics

 and many, many more!
 Take time to research the right tools for your organization.

-You can use data analytics tools like these to help you identify trends, patterns and insights that can help you develop effective territory plans.
+You can use data analytics tools like these to help you identify trends, patterns, and insights that can help you develop effective sales territory plans.

 Tip 2: Define your territory criteria

 Tip two, looking at the criteria.
 What makes a territory?
 Is it: